NABU Internet Adapter

 - Checks for an available update on startup if there is an internet connection

-- Clear the PAK Cache option in the File menu.
-This will clear the local cache of loaded and parsed PAK files.
-Useful if using testing homebrew applications.
+Clear the PAK Cache option in the File menu.
+This will clear the local cache of loaded and parsed PAK files, which is helpful if you test homebrew applications.

-- Allow loading local .npak segment files, so you do not need an internet connection.
+- Allows local .npak segment files to be loaded, so you do not need an internet connection.

 2022.12.07.1